mohammadaliawan/ls-prep/notes.md

 Returns a sorted array.
 It is not destructive.That is, it **doesnot** mutate the caller.

 ## `.each` for iteration and `.map` for transformation

+## Hashes

+A hash is a data structure that stores items by associated keys.
+Arrays store items by an ordered index.
+Hashes have key-value pairs.
+This creates an associated representation of data.

+Usually hash is created using symbols as keys and any data type as values.

+>Ruby-Docs: A Hash is like a dictionary like collection of **unique** keys and their values.
+Also called associative arrays.
+Similar to arrays, but where Arrays use integers as its index, a Hash allows you to use **any object type** as the key.

+Hashes enumerate there values in the order that the corresponding keys are inserted.

+### Hash Creation Syntax

+Old Syntax for creation:  key-value pairs seperated by commas and surrounded by curly braces.
+The keys are usually symbols, but can be any type of object.

+Implicit form of